Janeane's World: Published By James, Davis, and Associates

 African American Family laying on the floor looking up and the words "New Look at Parent Kid Relationships - We're Not Friends"

-Take a new look at the parent/kid relationship and realize you are not friends.
-The relationship you have is multi-faceted and important.
-Parents and kids are lot83 of things, but they are not friends.
+Take a new look at the parent-kid relationship and realize you are not friends.
+The relationship you have is multifaceted and important.
+Parents and kids are lot of things, but they are not friends.

 Over the next several weeks, we will take a new look at ways of looking at the parent/child relationship.
 In upcoming weeks we will look at: